shmjade/Mario-Potter/README.md

 # Mario-Potter
-Version of Mario Bros with Harry Potter characters
+Version of Mario Dos with Harry Potter characters